We’ve Used Top 15 Sales Prospecting Tools β Find The Right One For You [Detailed Reviews]

 Features:

-• Setting up smart limits that prevent users from sending more than 100 invites and 100 messages per day.
-LinkedIn limits users to 80–100 connection requests per week and 250 actions per day.
+- Setting up smart limits that prevent users from sending more than 100 invites and 100 messages per day.
+LinkedIn limits users to 80β100 connection requests per week and 250 actions per day.Β This way, you can safely warm up your LinkedIn account instead of going all in with multiple actions and risk account banning

-• Scraping features.
-Expandi can easily scrape entire LinkedIn groups, events, posts, and your profile viewers to find highly-targeted prospects.
+- Exceptional scraping features for quick and targeted outreach.
+Expandi can easily scrape entire LinkedIn groups, events, posts, and your profile viewers to find highly targeted prospects.

-• Smart sequences that allow you to automate every step of the prospecting and outreach process.
+- Smart sequences that allow you to automate every step of the prospecting and outreach process with conditional logic

 Pricing: